TalentLayer/user-docs/technical-guides/messaging.md

 ### 1. Getting started - Workflow
-The idea is to enable TalentLayer users to send messages to each other, and to be able to chat with each other after they published either a service or a proposal.
+The idea is to enable TalentLayer users to send messages to each other, and to be able to chat with each other **after they published either a service or a proposal**.
-Since Users cannot be messaged is they are not registered to XMTP, the first step for a user wishing to publish a service or a proposal is to register to XMTP.
+Since Users cannot be messaged if they are not registered to XMTP, the first step for a user wishing to publish a service or a proposal is to register to XMTP.

 #### 1.1.
 Registering to XMTP
 This box will appear on the user's profile page if they are not registered to XMTP:

 ![img_1.png](img_1.png)

 After clicking on the button, a modal will appear, asking the user to sign a message with their wallet, which will register them to XMTP.

 #### 1.2.
 Contacting a user
 Contacting a user is done by clicking on the "Contact" button either on the service or proposal detail page:

 Example on a service detail page:

 ![img_2.png](img_2.png)

 Clicking on this button will open the messaging page, with the existing or new conversation with the user already opened.
 This action will prompt the user to register to XMTP if they are not yet registered.

 Example of the messaging page with open conversation:

 ![img_3.png](img_3.png)

+---

 ### 2. File Organization & code
 TalentLayer has implemented 2 messaging protocols in the Indie Frontend: XMTP and PUSH.
-Some React components are common to both, and can be found in the "mesaging" folder.
+Some React components are common to both, and can be found in the "messaging" folder.
 All XMTP-related components can fe found in the "mesaging/XMTP" folder.

 ![img.png](img.png)